T

 A flashing form, a blast of wind, the Fork-Tail Devil,

-His photos taken, speeds home, no higher than a mast.
+his photos taken, speeds home, no higher than a mast.

 On lists of fighter aces, his name is never placed,